TGX-UM/INTOXICOM_Workshop_5/paper/paper.md

 Following a presentation reviewing existing international initiatives and third-party tools, a multilevel perspective was established to situate the ELIXIR-based systems toxicology efforts within a broader scientific and regulatory context.
 This perspective encompassed multiple layers, including data and technology considerations (e.g., FAIR/FIP principles, data harmonization), international initiatives such as AOP Wiki, relevant ELIXIR resources like BioModels and WikiPathways, ongoing national and European research projects, and societal goals such as chemical safety and the European Green Deal’s 3Rs objectives.
 By linking these layers, the approach aimed to integrate tools, models, and initiatives across technical, scientific, and regulatory domains (Fig. 1).
 The discussion highlighted potential win–win scenarios between scientific communities and existing projects, clusters and initiatives, noting that approaches and needs may differ between nanoscience and chemical science fields.

 BioModels was recognized for its strength in making curated models accessible, while the boundaries of the multilevel discussion were defined to clarify scope, distinguishing between technical aspects, ELIXIR resources, international initiatives, and ongoing research projects.
 A gap analysis identified missing elements, including certain community groups and additional activities that could be inventoried, with Marvin’s unpublished data serving as a concrete use case.
-Connections to the PARC community and OECD initiatives were emphasized, alongside FAIR AOP Cluster group and FAIR Implementation Profile (FIP) AOP considerations, to frame the big picture and guide future integration of datasets, tools, and modeling efforts.
+Connections to the PARC community and OECD initiatives were emphasized, alongside FAIR AOP Cluster group and FAIR Implementation Profile (FIP) AOP considerations, to frame the big picture and guide future integration of datasets, tools, and modeling efforts (Mortensen et al. 2026).

 Participants discussed strategies to refine modeling workflows, focusing on the identification of required biological and mechanistic datasets, ELIXIR resources that could be repurposed, modeling approaches including network models, dynamic models, and knowledge graphs, as well as gaps in tools, data, ontologies, and standards.
 This led to the initiation of a roadmap discussion aimed at integrating ELIXIR resources with applied systems toxicology (Fig. 1).
 Key topics included resource discovery (for example, inclusion of toxicology models in bio.tools), harmonization of modeling metadata, computational environments suitable for toxicology modeling and EU projects and initiatives.
 Further discussion is needed to consolidate these plans and define actionable next steps